Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 HIV infection may lead to various troublesome infections with organisms that do not ordinarily infect healthy people.
 These are called opportunistic infections because they take advantage of a weakened immune system.
 Opportunistic infections may result from viruses, parasites, fungi, and sometimes bacteria.

 Only about 1% of the people infected with HIV in the United States have been diagnosed as children or young adolescents.
-HIV infection in children has now become rare, because of greater testing and treatment of pregnant women infected with HIV.
+HIV infection in children has greatly declined because of greater testing and treatment of pregnant people infected with HIV.
 Treatment with antiretroviral medications before and during birth can help prevent transmission from mother to child.
-Although about 9,000 cases of HIV infection were reported in children and young adolescents between 1983 and 2015, in 2019, fewer than 60 new cases were diagnosed in children under 13 years of age.
+In 2022, only 62 new cases were diagnosed in children under 13 years of age.

-Although the number of infants and children with HIV infection living in the United States continues to decrease, the number of adolescents and young adults with HIV infection is increasing.
-The number is increasing because children who were infected as infants are surviving longer and new cases are developing in adolescents and young adults, particularly in young men who have sex with men.
-In 2019, about 36,000 new cases of HIV infection in the United States were diagnosed.
-Of these new cases, 20% were among adolescents and young adults 13 to 24 years of age (the majority of whom were 18 years of age or older).
+The number of children and adolescents who are newly diagnosed with HIV infection each year in the United States continues to decrease.
+However, the number of newly diagnosed infections among adolescents and young adults, particularly in young men who have sex with men, has slightly increased in recent years because they are surviving longer.
+In 2022, more than 38,000 new cases of HIV infection in the United States were diagnosed.
+Of these new cases, 19% were among adolescents and young adults 13 to 24 years of age (the majority of whom were 20 years of age or older).
+Males are most affected, making up almost 80% of new cases.

 Transmission of HIV Infection